danielcsmit/RepData_PeerAssessment1/report.md

 ```

 ```
-## Median steps:  0
+## Median steps:  10765
 ```

-The mean and median are the same before and after filling in missing data with the mean for that time interval.
+The means are the same before and after filling in missing data, but the median has changed slightly.

-There are however slight differences in the histograms, which are a bit more obvious when zero step results are hidden from the chart.
+There are also slight differences in the histograms, with the count of the most common step range being amplified and surrounding values lowered.

 ## Are there differences in activity patterns between weekdays and week-ends?